Simpaqt/Simpaqt/README.md

 # <div align="center">Hi, my name is Simon, commonly known online as Simpa</div>

-* I'm a 27 year front-end junior dev from Norway.
+* I'm a 27 year dev from Norway.
 * I'm currently trying to learn more about Rust and also learning more about web development, and frameworks like Svelte, React and Vue(Plus some others too.)
 * I have interests in Game development, web development and software development.